 It is interesting to observe this attitude actually existed among Jesus’ 12 disciples also.
 The Bible says it often triggered problems among them.
-Jesus on the other hand came to be a servant.
+Jesus, on the other hand, came to be a servant.
 He came to sacrifice his life for us.
 In the gospels we never find him pursuing his own interests.
-His whole life and ministry was for others.
+His whole life and ministry were for others.
 The Bible calls this behavior “The attitude of Christ”.
-In it we discover the antidote for man’s desire to be in the lime light.
+In it, we discover the antidote for man’s desire to be in the limelight.
 It joined the disciples and it can unite us today.
-Lets see what does it mean to be of the attitude of Christ.
+Let’s see what does it mean to be of the attitude of Christ.

-I. His humble birth: (And she gave birth to her firstborn son and wrapped him in strips of cloth and laid him in a manger, because there was no place for them in the inn – Luke 2:7).
+(And she gave birth to her firstborn son and wrapped him in strips of cloth and laid him in a manger because there was no place for them in the inn – Luke 2:7).

 (The tempter came and said to him, “If you are the Son of God, command these stones to become bread.” – Matthew 4:3; “If you are the Son of God,” he said, “throw yourself down.
-For it is written: “‘He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone.'” – Matthew 4:6)
+For it is written: “‘He will command his angels concerning you, and they will lift you up in their hands so that you will not strike your foot against a stone.'” – Matthew 4:6)

-(“Or do you think that I cannot call on my Father, and that he would send me more than twelve legions of angels right now?” – Matthew 26:53)
+(“Or do you think that I cannot call on my Father and that he would send me more than twelve legions of angels right now?” – Matthew 26:53)